Business news and analysis for executives in the cell therapy and regenerative medicine industry.

 This is a reprint (with permission) of an article I was invited to write for the 2009 World Stem Cell Report.

-Some Do’s and Don’ts and 2.0s for orgs/co’s in cell therapy & ReGEN
+______________________________________________________________________Some Do’s and Don’ts and 2.0s for orgs/co’s in cell therapy & ReGEN

 You may be one of them.
 The scientist who can’t get the job or promotion you want.
 The company not securing customers fast enough.
 The investigator not finding collaborators.
 The company not finding quality employees.
 The company failing to secure much needed investment.
 The big company not effectively penetrating new, niche markets like cell therapy-regenerative medicine.
 The executive or investigator not getting the speaking invites to create the buzz needed to help move things forward.